henrylevesque/generate_qrcodes/README.md

-Generate QR codes (SVG + PNG)

-This small tool generates QR codes from a dictionary of URLs.
-It uses `segno` to produce SVG and PNG output (Pillow is used by segno for PNG output).

-Quick start
+# generate_qrcodes

+Small utility to generate SVG and PNG QR codes from a set of URLs.

+This repository contains a tiny Python script that uses segno to create vector (SVG) and raster (PNG) QR codes and writes them into the `qrcodes/` directory inside the project.

+## Contents

+- `generate_qrcodes.py` — main script.
+Edit the `URLS` mapping to change which QR codes are produced.
+- `requirements.txt` — runtime dependencies for the project.
+- `LICENSE` — license for this repository.
+- `qrcodes/` — output folder where SVG and PNG files are written.

+## Quickstart

-1. Create a virtual environment and install dependencies:
+1. Create a virtual environment (recommended) and install dependencies:

 ```powershell
 python -m venv .venv; .\.venv\Scripts\Activate.ps1; pip install -r requirements.txt
 ```

-2. Edit `generate_qrcodes.py` to add or change URLs.
-3. Run:
+2. Edit `generate_qrcodes.py` and update the `URLS` dictionary with the keys (used as filenames) and values (the target URLs).

+3. Run the script from the project root:

 ```powershell
 python generate_qrcodes.py
 ```

-Output files are written to the `qrcodes/` folder.
+4. Find generated files in the `qrcodes/` folder.
+Each entry produces both an SVG and a PNG file.

-Running on GitHub

-You can push this folder as its own repository.
-There's a GitHub Actions workflow that runs the script on push to `main` to validate it runs (doesn't push artifacts).
-For interactive running in the cloud, use GitHub Codespaces or a self-hosted runner.
+## Configuration

+- `SCALE` — controls the size of the generated PNG files (pixel multiplier).
+- `BORDER` — quiet zone for the QR code (number of modules).

+Open `generate_qrcodes.py` for more details and to adjust parameters.

+## Dependencies

+Dependencies are listed in `requirements.txt`.
+The script uses:

+- segno — QR code generator (pure Python)
+- Pillow — used by segno to write PNG files

+Install them with `pip install -r requirements.txt` (see Quickstart above).

+## License

+This project is covered by the terms in the `LICENSE` file in this repository.
+See: `LICENSE`.